usnistgov/feasst/dev/README.rst

 * ActionExample->WriteStepper.
 Add name/descript to Steppers to reference (if more than one of same class)
 * Add fstio.scratch_hours_per_sync option
 * optimize Ewald::update_wave_vector for NPT (less clear,push_back).
+* move patch to ansio, then implement spherocylinders
+* Reduce size of Checkpoint files for cell/neighbor lists (re-compute instead of checkpointing them).
+Also large tables.